 Size restrictions

-VIVA has no formal size restrictions.
+There are no formal size restrictions.
 However, the transportation and installation of the pieces at the exhibition venue should be feasible without extreme measures or damage to the exhibition venue.

 Production date

-Accomplished works of art don’t expire.
-VIVA poses no restrictions on the production date of submitted works.
+There no restrictions on the production date of submitted works.

 Geographic restrictions